The Science Of Scary: Why It's So Fun To Be Freaked Out

 It's fun for them.

 Yeah absolutely.
-You can find high sensation seekers doing adventure sports or eating unusual kinds of foods.
-I interviewed a woman who used to roller skate in downtown Chicago — which I do not recommend — but she would skate between the cars.
+You can find high-sensation seekers doing adventure sports or eating unusual kinds of foods.
+I interviewed a woman who used to roller-skate in downtown Chicago — which I do not recommend — but she would skate between the cars.
 She knew her body knew what to do and when to do it.

-Tell me the difference between someone like Andy, versus people like you who don't like being scared?
+Tell me the difference between someone like Andy versus people like you who don't like being scared?

 You're probably familiar with the fight-or-flight response.
-Cortisol is one of the hormones responsible for getting us ready to fight, flee, or freeze in those situations.
+Cortisol is one of the hormones responsible for getting us ready to fight, flee or freeze in those situations.
 What we find is that high-sensation seekers — they don't produce that much cortisol in those situations.
 What they produce more of is dopamine, the neurotransmitter that's associated with pleasure.

 So the folks who like scary stuff have less of a stress response during the scary stuff and more of a "This is fun!" response?